 The Parsonage House is a cottage, and the small church went to decay many years ago, and no vestiges of it are now extant.
 Since the reign of Elizabeth, this small parish has paid a yearly stipend of £3 to Great Henny, for pews and right of burial.
 Mrs. Elizabeth Hasell occupies Gentry's Farm.

 Are your ancestors from Little Henny?
 Why not tell us their story: My Little Henny Ancestors.

 Find your Ancestors in the Newspapers

 Newspaper archives are now a very important source of information for researching your family tree.

-Little Henny - Cary's New and Correct English Atlas, 1798
+Little Henny (not marked, N.W. of Great Henny) - Cary's New and Correct English Atlas, 1798

-Little Henny - First Series Ordnance Survey Map 1805
+Little Henny (not marked, N.W. of Great Henny) - First Series Ordnance Survey Map 1805

 This work is based on data provided through www.VisionofBritain.org.uk and uses historical material which is copyright of the Great Britain Historical GIS Project and the University of Portsmouth.
 Licensed for reuse under this Creative Commons Licence BY-SA-4.0

 Findmypast have announced a change to their offerings to UK family historians.